geordanr/xwing/.github/issue_template.md

 ## YASB 2.0 Bug Report

 **Note:** If your page doesn't load, try a hard refresh first.
 I update at random hours of the day and you may have been accessing the page at one of those times.
-Unless you're Dee Yun, in which case it's wholly intentional.
+**Note 2:** If you find your collection has extra ships, this is expected.
+In order to allow loose ships I have added ships for each kit based on what the kit can convert.
+This has to be done right now otherwise you would not be able to add loose ships.
+Until I have time to overhaul the collection system, or all the existing ships are released in their own blister packs, this is the only way to allow loose ships being added.

 ### Expected Behavior